RooK-Computer/keymaker/implementationplans/02-groundwork.md

 * Minimize privileged surface area
 * Prefer wrapper scripts over direct binary execution
+* The wrapper scripts in the scripts subfolder are placed in /usr/bin and therefore available via the $PATH variable.
 * Use absolute paths only

 ### Sudoers